panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 A successful open source project requires a lot of time and commitment.

-First of all your project must solve a problem, and solve it good.
+First of all the project must solve a problem, and solve it good.
 Developers are searching for good solutions for their problems.

 You must invest about 50% of the time into creating quality README.md and detailed documentation.
-The usage of your tool should be effortless for the user.
+Tool usage should be effortless as much as possible for the user.

 Having a decent code coverage builds trust in the quality of your code.
 Do not forget to invest in non-functional requirements also, like supporting many environments and have few dependencies.